XiaoTaoWang/HiCPeaks/README.rst

     -rw-r--r--  1 xtwang  staff   293B Sep  3 14:55 hg38.chromsizes
     -rw-r--r--  1 xtwang  staff    29K Sep  3 14:57 tocooler.log

+The detected loops are reported in a customized `bedpe <https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format>`_ format.
+The first 10 columns are identical to the `official definition <https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format>`_, and the additional fields are:

+11. Fold enrichment score calculated from the donut background.
+12. The p value calculated from the donut background.
+13. The q value calculated from the donut background.
+14. Fold enrichment score calculated from the lower-left background.
+15. The p value calculated from the lower-left background.
+16. The q value calculated from the lower-left background.

 Peak Visualization
 ------------------
 Now, you can visualize BH-FDR and HICCUPS peak annotations on heatmap with *peak-plot*.